Bidhawal

 The Bidawal (also known as Bidhawal and Bidwell) were an Australian Aboriginal tribe of Gippsland, Victoria.
 According to Alfred William Howitt, the Bidawal were composed of "refugees from tribes".

 Language

-The Bidawal language was either a dialect of or closely related to the Kurnai language, which was spoken by the Kurnai tribes to the west.
-However, the Bidawal dialect had borrowed a number of words referring to mammals, birds and celestial bodies from Ngarigo, as well as a smaller number of words from Thawa and Dhudhuroa.
-The Bidawal called their own dialect muk-thang ("good speech"), and that of the neighbouring Kurnai gūnggala-dhang.
-The Kurnai, however, called their own dialect muk-thang, and that of the Bidawal kwai-thang ("rough speech").

 Country

 Bidawal land, basically tough sclerophyll woodlands and rainforest, extended over 2,700 mi2, straddling the present borders of New South Wales and Victoria, from Green Cape, N.S.W., and Cape Everard, now Point Hicks.
 Inland to the west, it reached the area of Delegate and the headwaters of Cann and Bern rivers.
 Alfred William Howitt, in traversing its terrain, wrote as follows: